williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 with Okta.
 Your SCIM API should support account deactivation via a PATCH to `/Users/{id}` where the payload of the PATCH request sets the `active` property of the user to `false`.
+Okta also does a PUT if the Patch is not supported for deactivation.

 Your SCIM API should allow account updates at the attribute level.
 If entitlements are supported, your SCIM API should also be able